BogyJ/bogyj.github.io/README.md

 # My personal website

-This website was made using only Vanilla JavaScript without any JavaScript library or framework.
+This website was made using only HTML5, CSS3 and Vanilla JavaScript without any JavaScript library or framework.